Team building Haka workshops, ice breakers and energisers and with authentic New Zealand Maori warriors

-Join our genuine Maori warriors for an incredible conference ice breaker, meeting energiser or traditional Haka workshop – for your best ever team event.
+Join our in-house genuine Maori warriors for an incredible conference ice breaker, meeting energiser or traditional Haka workshop – for your best ever team event.

 For centuries, the Haka has been used to unite people to face their challenges head-on with a positive mental attitude.

 The Haka is still as powerful today as it has ever been and provides the opportunity for your team to grow stronger, together.
 It is surprising, entertaining, motivating, uniting…and different.
-Get a free quote now.

 The Haka is a great choice for any event

 The Haka is ideal for conferences, meetings and team building events since: